v-braun/go-must/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve must
+about: Create a report to help us improve go-must

 ---